 What can be especially difficult about experiencing trauma is the impact it can have on a person’s life months and years afterward; for some, significant problems can arise that interfere with everyday life.
 Many people don’t realize that negative emotions, problems in relationships, and low self-esteem are often directly related to previous traumatic experiences.
 When people experience these negative symptoms, they try to push away the memories or fight against their feelings; yet paradoxically, it’s this very avoidance that sustains and worsens problems, because these memories and feelings creep into daily activities, daydreams, thoughts, and nightmares.
 The longer and harder people ignore the lingering effects of a traumatic experience, the longer these memories will control and impact their lives in increasingly negative ways.

-Dr. Gaies, Dr. Glazer, Dr. Hoffenberg, and Dr. Fishbach have drawn from their own advanced, researched-based training in trauma to create a unique method of treating trauma.
+Dr. Samantha Gaies, Dr. Kimberly Fishbach, Dr. Meghan Downey, and Dr. Rebecca Hoffenberg have drawn from their own advanced, researched-based training in trauma to create a unique method of treating trauma.
 By combining the latest hypnotic techniques, aspects of exposure therapy, and mindfulness tools to address clients’ past experiences, they help clients better understand the negative feedback loop between the biological changes which began after the trauma and their current emotional state and responses.
 Through integrative techniques and hypnosis, our therapists help clients alleviate anxiety, stay more present, reduce flashbacks and nightmares, and find ways to once again feel like the person they were before the trauma.

 Research shows that facing the memories of a traumatic event in a safe and controlled therapeutic environment can drastically reduce negative symptoms and allow individuals to feel like themselves again and reclaim their lives.
 Our therapists have years of experience in both private and hospital settings, and they have worked with clients who have experienced trauma as a result of sexual harassment and assault, physical and sexual abuse in relationships, sexual and emotional trauma in childhood, and other life-threatening accidents and events.
 We use the most advanced techniques for treating trauma, such as Prolonged Exposure, Cognitive Processing Therapy, and EMDR, to help relieve clients’ trauma-related symptoms and allow them to feel whole again.